Solvable Lattice Hamiltonians with Fractional Hall Conductivity: Hamiltonian

 Our resolution is to add simple, non-commuting terms $\epsilon_a a_{\l^\star}^2/2$ and $\epsilon_b b_{\l}^2/2$ to the ``prototype'' Hamiltonian $\wt{H}$, to open the local gaps and also to softly bound the ranges of the local Hilbert spaces.
 The Hamiltonian reads

 Since the $\epsilon_a, \epsilon_b$ terms do not commute with the some of the remaining terms (nor with each other), a gap is opened up; the fluctuations of $a, b$ on each link are also softly bounded by these terms.
 As the $\epsilon_a, \epsilon_b$ terms violate the gauge invariances \eqref{1-form_Z}, \eqref{0-form_U1}, the gauge field picture of the $a, b$ variables is no longer exact, but emergent at best.
-Indeed, in the remaining sections of the paper, we will show such a gauge field picture emerges at the low energy sectors of $H$ when $\epsilon_a, \epsilon_b$ are small compared to $U_a, U_b$, making the low energy sectors solvable and exhibit the desired Hall conductivity $-2pq/n$.
+Indeed, in the remaining sections of this paper, we will show such a gauge field picture emerges at the low energy sector on each individual link when $\epsilon_a, \epsilon_b$ are small compared to $U_a, U_b$, and we are able to solve the low energy sectors of the full Hamiltonian, and show the system exhibits the desired Hall conductivity $-2pq/n$.

 Before we move on towards the solution, we would like to comment on the relation between our work and the relevant literature.
-We first remark that the Hamiltonian $H$ has actually already appeared before in \cite{geraedts2013exact} (which was also trying to look for lattice models with Hall conductivity), as the ``$c=1$'' cases in their notations.
-However, in \cite{geraedts2013exact} the $c=1$ cases were considered altogether with other integer values of $c$, but the models with those other values of $c$ (other than $c=1$) do not have natural correspondence to any properly quantized abelian Chern-Simons theory \cite{Chen:2019mjw}.
-As a result those models with general values of $c$ do not appear to be solvable, and their associated topological orders were unclear; the uniqueness and in particular the solvability of the $c=1$ cases was not particular noted amongst the other values of $c$ in \cite{geraedts2013exact}.
-In comparison, the novelty of our work is that we motivated the lattice Hamiltonian $H$ starting from a class of well-established doubled Chern-Simons theories, so that the solvability is a natural consequence.
-Our approach is systematic and can be straightforwardly applied to the more general, twisted bosonic and fermionic topological orders that have been considered in \cite{Chen:2019mjw}.
-We will elaborate on those more general cases in upcoming works; this work only serves to demonstrate our approach through the simplest examples.
+We first remark that the Hamiltonian $H$ has appeared before as certain cases in \cite{geraedts2013exact,geraedts2017lattice}, which numerically studied lattice models with Hall conductivity.
+The proper relation of the lattice models to Chern-Simons theory and the subsequent path towards analytically solving the models, however, were not addressed in \cite{geraedts2013exact,geraedts2017lattice}.
+In Appendix \ref{app_relation} we provide a detailed explanation of how to properly identify the nature of the topological orders for all of the models in \cite{geraedts2013exact,geraedts2017lattice}, so to connect those models to Chern-Simons theory and to our work.
+The novelty of our work is that we motivated the lattice Hamiltonian $H$ starting from a class of well-established Chern-Simons theories, from which the solvability follows as a natural consequence.
+Our approach is systematic and can be straightforwardly applied to the more general twisted bosonic and fermionic topological orders \cite{Chen:2019mjw}.
+We will elaborate on those more general cases in upcoming works; the present work serves to demonstrate our approach through the most basic examples.